bakerlisa/WebFundamentals/CSS/userCard/README.md

 # User Card

-If he's the master of shadows can you find him??
-Search and you might
+If he's the master of shadows can you find and employ him before the sharks get him??